 As we head into the holiday season, we find ourselves still impacted every day by the COVID-19 pandemic.
 Though many traditional events have been canceled or modified, this year’s holiday roundup includes several virtual events, outdoor light displays and festivals, drive-thrus, and immersive experiences for the whole family.
 Some are in L.A. while others are good for a road trip.
 As a reminder, here’s L.A.
 County Public Health’s guidelines for celebrating the holidays in 2020.

 If you have something you’d like to add, feel free to email us at firstname.lastname@example.org for consideration.

-From Experiential Supply Company comes WonderLAnd, an immersive drive-thru experience in Woodland Hills Nov.
+From Experiential Supply Company and Mellodees comes WonderLAnd, an immersive drive-thru experience in Woodland Hills Nov.
 30 through Dec.
 30 (closed Christmas Eve and Christmas Day).
 Guests will drive through millions of lights, holiday sets, hologram installations, and photo ops.
-Some key moments include a display of holidays around the world and socially distant encounters with Santa, Mrs. Claus, and elves.
+Some key moments include a display of holidays around the world, socially distant encounters with Santa and a drive-thru tunnel experience with music produced by Marshmello.
 Tickets are $70 per car and include a stuffed holiday stocking.

-Street Food Cinema’s drive-in at the Americana at Brand will screen holiday favorites like Elf and Home Alone this December.
+Street Food Cinema’s drive-in will screen holiday favorites like Elf and Home Alone this December at Santa Anita Park and King Gillette Ranch.
 Entry is $20 per car, plus $8 per guest.

 Sparkle DTLA at The Bloc takes guests through a free magical holiday show of 18 million lights, illuminating the night and synchronized to festive tunes.
 The Bloc is also offering gifts with in-store purchases throughout November and December, including gift cards, holiday cookie baking sets, and holiday candle sets.